 - If (when) she does start to try a bit of solid foods, you can add some butter or healthy oil to her food to add calories, if you think she is a bit underweight.

 Just relax about it all, she will show more interest as she gets older.
 Food is something to enjoy, it is a big part of our social interactions so making it fun and exploratory at this age is the best thing.

-Here are a few links to finger food ideas, tips on how to avoid power struggles at meal time and how to help the picky eater becoming more enthusiastic about eating.
+Here are a few links to finger food ideas, tips on how to avoid power struggles at mealtime, and how to help the picky eater become more enthusiastic about eating.

 - Fun and safe finger foods are found here

-- How to help inspiring the picky eater baby
+- How to help to inspire the picky eater baby